BuZZ-T/lightwait/README.md

 * [Code duplication over dependencies](#code-duplication-over-dependencies)

 lightwait offers developers to add their missing layer of the stack in the programming language and the technology stack of their desire.
 Different layers of the stack can be written in different languages and can be changed independently.

+#### Free

+... as in free speech!

+Every [related repository](#all-related-repositories) contains code written under a free license.
+The default should be the GPLv3 (but it's not guaranteed, that all repositories really are released under this license, check the specific repository for details!).
+And all contributors are encouraged to also release their code under a free license like the GPLv3.
+This enables every user to investigate what the code is doing and can adapt or copy it easily.

+In addition, this document is also released under a free license, encouraging developers to contribute, use and distribute lightwait.

 ## Trigger